The Least Damaging Hair Extensions for Thin Hair

 Clip-in extensions can be installed by yourself without the help of a hairdresser.
 You simply part your hair, open the clips and attach them on your hair.
 They come in handy on occasions when you need to instantly switch up your look without having to pay your stylist a visit.

-Tape-in extensions on the other hand, must be installed by a seasoned stylist.
+Tape-in extensions for thin hair on the other hand, must be installed by a seasoned stylist.
 They are a bit expensive that tape ins, but at least they can be kept in 24/7.
 Tape-ins can last for months if well taken care of and they are highly recommended for thin hair.

 Initially, tape-in extensions were designed for women with thin or fine hair.
 Before then, hair extensions were basic hair wefts that were sewn into a woman’s hair.
 As Caucasian hair was found to be a bit different, sewing in extensions wasn’t working very well.
 New hair extension types were therefore introduced.
 These included clip-ins and tape-ins.